Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 6. 6

-Iterate — As controls are implemented, update their status.
-The readiness score reflects your live compliance posture across all active frameworks.
+Iterate — As controls are implemented, update their status and notes.
+The readiness score reflects live compliance posture across all active frameworks.

 SOC 2 TYPE II AICPA Trust Services Criteria

-• Access Control (CC6) — User access lists, access provisioning/de-provisioning logs, MFA configuration screenshots, RBAC policy documents
+• Access Control (CC6) — User access lists, provisioning/de-provisioning logs, MFA configuration screenshots, RBAC policy documents

-• Change Management (CC8) — Change tickets, approval records, test results, rollback procedures
+• Change Management (CC8) — Change tickets, approval records, test results, rollback procedures, version control history

 • Availability (A1) — Uptime reports, capacity monitoring graphs, BCP/DR test results, RTO/RPO documentation

-• Confidentiality (C1) — Data classification policy, encryption key management docs, data destruction records
+• Confidentiality (C1) — Data classification policy, encryption configuration, data retention and disposal records

 • Risk Assessment (CC3) — Annual risk register, threat model, vendor risk assessments